CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Digital Signature Algorithms

-For ease of adoption and interoperability reasons, this specification only requires support for RSA Signature Scheme with Appendix - Probabilistic Signature Scheme (RSA-PSS), as defined in {{Section 8.1 of RFC8017}}.
-The DomainAuth Signature Algorithm Registry, as defined in {{domainauth-signature-algorithm-registry}}, MAY introduce support for additional signature algorithms and restrict the use of RSA-PSS (including its deprecation).
+For ease of adoption and interoperability reasons, this specification only requires support for RSA Signature Scheme with Appendix - Probabilistic Signature Scheme (RSA-PSS), as detailed in {{Section 8.1 of RFC8017}}.
+The DomainAuth Signature Algorithm Registry, as specified in {{domainauth-signature-algorithm-registry}}, MAY introduce support for additional signature algorithms and restrict the use of RSA-PSS (including its deprecation).

-Implementations MUST support RSA-PSS in X.509 certificates as defined in {{RFC4055}} and CMS SignedData structures as defined in {{RFC4056}}.
+Implementations MUST support RSA-PSS in X.509 certificates as specified in {{RFC4055}} and CMS SignedData structures according to {{RFC4056}}.

 RSA keys with moduli less than 2048 bits MUST be rejected.
 RSA keys with modulus size of 2048 MUST be supported, and greater sizes SHOULD be supported.